-When I wake up tomorrow, there will be just three days left of summer, and unlike the two weeks I would spend at my grandmother’s each summer and which moved at a deliciously slow and languid pace, this past summer just flew past.
+When I wake up tomorrow, there will be just three days left of summer, and unlike the two weeks I would spend at my grandmother’s each summer and which moved at a deliciously slow and languid pace, this year my summer just flew past.

 In an effort to recapture that sense of an endless summer, today, I spent as much of the afternoon as I could out on the deck of my house working on pieces for my 2014 State Fair project.
 This included not only making new squares, but weaving in the ends of squares I had already made, including all of the pieces for a corner panel that depicts the television set in my grandmother’s living room: